p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 + `SetForwardingPipelineConfigRequest`
 + `WriteRequest`

-There is no known reason why a P4 data plane would ever have use for knowing election id values.
+There is no known use case for a P4 data plane to know election id values.

 ### Multicast group ids